ipython/ipython/docs/source/install/install.rst

 Installation using pip
 ----------------------

-If you have :mod:`pip`, the easiest way of getting IPython is to simply use :command:`pip`:
+If you have :mod:`pip`, the easiest way of getting IPython is:

 .. code-block:: bash